 18. Take the kids to Animal Ark

-Animal Ark is one of the best things to do in Reno with kids.
-It is a 38-acre wildlife sanctuary that was founded on March 1, 1981, with the aim of becoming a resource center and secure place for rescued wild animals that cannot be easily released back to their homes.
+Animal Ark is among the best things to do in Reno with kids.
+It’s a 38-acre wildlife sanctuary founded on March 1, 1981, to become a resource center and secure place for rescued wild animals that cannot be quickly released back to their homes.

 19. Watch the Great Reno Balloon Race